DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Experimental Setup

-A plausible patch is defined as one that passes all provided unit tests, and a correct patch as a plausible patch that is semantically equivalent to the developer’s fix.
-For evaluation, we follow the evaluation criteria of existing studies~\cite{jiang2018shaping, liu2019tbar, xia2023plastic, zhu2021syntax, jiang2021cure, zhu2023tare, xia2022less, wei2023copiloting, zhang2023gamma, xiong2022l2s}, and compare the number of bugs correctly fixed by each baseline.
-Because correctness validation requires substantial manual effort, RQ1 analyses are based on correct patches, whereas other experiments are evaluated using plausible patches.
+We adopt standard evaluation metrics used in prior APR studies.
+A \emph{plausible patch} is defined as a patch that passes all provided unit tests, while a \emph{correct patch} is a plausible patch that is semantically equivalent to the developer's fix.
+Following established practice~\cite{jiang2018shaping, liu2019tbar, xia2023plastic, zhu2021syntax, jiang2021cure, zhu2023tare, xia2022less, wei2023copiloting, zhang2023gamma, xiong2022l2s}, we compare methods based on the number of bugs correctly repaired.

+To ensure robustness under non-normal distributions, we employ two non-parametric statistical methods.
+First, we use the Kolmogorov-Smirnov (KS) test to compare empirical distributions of two independent samples.
+Given samples of sizes $n$ and $m$, we build their empirical cumulative distribution functions (ECDFs).
+For a sample $X$ of size $n$, the ECDF $F_n(x)$ is defined as

+where $I(\cdot)$ is the indicator function.
+The KS statistic $D$ is the maximum vertical distance between the two ECDFs:

+We reject the null hypothesis of identical distributions when the $p$-value is below $\alpha = 0.05$.
+This test is applied in RQ4 to analyze differences in dynamic information size between single-function and multi-function bugs.

+Second, we use Spearman’s rank correlation coefficient $\rho$ to measure monotonic relationships between variables, such as dynamic trace size and runtime overhead.
+This method converts the original values $(X_i, Y_i)$ into ranks $R(X_i)$ and $R(Y_i)$, and the coefficient is computed as

+Here, $\rho \in [-1,1]$, where positive values indicate a positive correlation.
+Unlike Pearson correlation, Spearman does not assume linearity and is therefore suitable for non-normal data.
+We use Spearman’s $\rho$ in RQ3 to analyze the relationship between trace size and instrumentation time.